guttosm/guttosm/README.md

 **`Developer`**

-I'm an software developer building and coding projects from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a software developer building and coding projects from the ground up, from planning and designing to solving real-life problems with code.

 ### 🧰 Languages and Tools